adharsh277/sre-grafana-metrics/README.md

-# sre-grafana-metrics
+# SRE Grafana Metrics Project

-This is where we create a dashbord for grafana
+This repo contains Prometheus + Grafana setup for monitoring **Availability %** and **Latency** using sample datasets and CI/CD with GitLab.